lundergust/theology-docs/Main/Mariology.md

     - *"Elizabeth calls Mary the mother of her Lord.
 This denotes a unity of person in the two natures of Christ; as if she had said, that he who was begotten a mortal man in the womb of Mary is, at the same time, the eternal God...
 This name **Lord** strictly belongs to the Son of God 'manifested in the flesh' (1 Timothy 3:16) who has received from the Father all power, and has been appointed the highest ruler of heaven and earth, that by his agency God may govern all things."*
     - This objection, when understood with the above, seems to be regarding using the title as veneration, not the concept itself.
   - Some say he thinks Mary was his mother only while He was on earth.
+  - Some say he thinks Mary was his mother only while He was on earth.
     - John 19:26
       - *When Jesus saw his mother and the disciple whom he loved standing beside her, He said to His mother, "Woman, here is your son"*
       - *"Some think that He does not call her 'mother' but only 'woman' so as not to inflict a deeper wound of sorrow on her heart.
 I do not reject this; but another conjecture is no less probable, that Christ wanted to show that now that He has completed the course of human life, He puts off the condition in which He has lived and enters into the heavenly kingdom where He will rule over angels and men.
 For we know that Christ's custom always was to recall believers from looking at the flesh.
 This was especially necessary at His death"*
+- Denied immaculate conception.
+His reasons can be inferred from the following:
 - Denied immaculate conception.
 His reasons can be inferred from the following:
   - Affirmed Original Sin
   - Affirmed doctrine of headship, from Romans 5:12-21